Higher multiplier ideals: Twisted -modules and twisted Hodge modules

-We prove the following Kawamata-Viehweg type log Akizuki-Nakano vanishing theorem. \begin{thm} Let $X$ be a smooth projective variety of dimension $n$ and let $A$ be an ample $\Q$-divisor on $X$ with normal crossing support.
+We need the following results for the proof of Theorem \ref{thm: partial solution of Casalaina Martin conjecture}.
+Let $C$ be a smooth projective curve of genus $g(C)$. \begin{lemma} Let $\cM$ be a right $\sD$-module underlying a polarized complex Hodge module with strict support $C$.
+Let $p$ be the smallest integer such that $F_p\cM\neq 0$.
 Then